 Intelligence and Analysis Training Lengths

-Intelligence AIT programs are some of the longest, often lasting 16 to 52 weeks.
+Intelligence AIT programs are among the longest, often lasting between 16 and 52 weeks.

-The duration depends on your specific intelligence role and security clearance requirements.
+Duration varies based on your specific intelligence role and security clearance needs.

 - Language skills